-If the MLME receives a MLME.Scan.Request primitive while performing a previously initiated scan operation, the MLME will not perform the scan and the Status property will be set to SCAN_IN_PROGRESS.
-If the MLME.Scan.Request primitive requested an active or passive scan, the EnergyDetectList property will be NULL.
+If the MLME receives a MLME-SCAN.request primitive while performing a previously initiated scan operation, the MLME will not perform the scan and the Status property will be set to SCAN_IN_PROGRESS.
+If the MLME-SCAN.request primitive requested an active or passive scan, the EnergyDetectList property will be NULL.

 Group configuration